sansyrox/kasper_music_player/README.md

 * Now install the dependenices by using the command `pipenv install`

+* Before running the server, get your YouTube API key by following this guide -                https://developers.google.com/youtube/v3/getting-started

+* Use your own API key by modifying line 5 in [this](server/youtube_videos.py) file.

 * To run the server , use the command `pipenv run python3 server.py`

 ### To start the React Frontent